bhushan4work/python-calculator-/README.md

 - Error handling for invalid inputs

 ## How to Run
-1. Make sure Python 3 is installed.
+1. Make sure you have Python installed
-2. Clone this repository or download `calculator.py`.
+2. Clone this repository
-3. Run in terminal:
+3. Run `python calculator.py`: